See Also: The Best Hotels in Santorini

 Elysian Santorini – Location

-- Area: Elysian’s two villa complexes are located along the winding footpaths of Finikia village, one of the very first medieval settlements on the island.
+- Area: Elysian’s 2 villa complexes are located along the winding footpaths of Finikia village, one of the very first medieval settlements on the island.
 The area is very traditional and charming, but may feel a little remote for some.
 There are a handful of restaurants within 3 minutes of the hotel, while a 10-minute walk gets you to the closest restaurant with a caldera view.
 Most of Oia’s best-known attractions are within a 20-minute walk.

 - How to Get There: The villas are situated on the pedestrian path in Finikia, about a 5-minute walk from the Finikia Parking Lot and about a 9-minute walk downhill from the Finikia Bus Stop.
 There are always buses at the ferry port for every ferry arrival, as well as buses departing hourly from the airport (both buses will stop in Fira from where you’ll get a different bus to Oia – the entire trip from port or airport to Oia will take at least an hour).
 Taxis are also available from the port or airport, though there are only about 25 taxis serving the whole island, so there is often a wait; schedule ahead to avoid this – or rent a car.
 A taxi from the airport to Elysian Santorini will cost roughly €25.
 A taxi from the ferry port to Elysian Santorini will cost roughly €30.
 Whether arriving by bus, taxi, or driving your own car, staff will meet you at the Finikia Parking Lot to assist with luggage and guide you to your villa.

-- Handy To: Mes Amis (the closest restaurant with a caldera view, 10-minute walk), Domaine Sigalas winery (12-minute walk), Church of Panagia of Platsani (23-minute walk).
+- Handy to: Mes Amis (the closest restaurant with a caldera view, 10-minute walk), Domaine Sigalas winery (12-minute walk), Church of Panagia of Platsani (23-minute walk).

 Elysian Santorini – The Basics